 Even in the beginning days of learning to fly, your instructor will teach you the importance of reading a clearance back to the controller instead of saying “Roger”.
-Recently on an IFR flight out of the New York area, I was reminded of how easy it is for a pilot and the controller to have two different ideas about the same clearance.
+Recently on an IFR flight out of the New York area, we were reminded of how easy it is for a pilot and the controller to have two different ideas about the same clearance.

 This kind of confusion can happen from both sides, ATC or the Pilot.
 When dealing with ATC, here are some simple rules of thumb to remember.